Composite States: General Information

 • Override the settings inherited from the composite state, if needed

 These capabilities make workflow customization much easier.
-You do not need to explicitly specify target states for transitions.
+You do not need to explicitly specify target workflow states for transitions.
 Thus, if you add or remove states in the workflow or change the order of states, you do not need to modify all the affected transitions.

 1. Assigns the default values for the fields as specified on the State Properties tab of the Workflow (Tree View) page for the form if the current state is the initial state of the workflow